Asian Americans in Houston: Politics

 Chen and Harwell wrote circa 2015 that the amount of Asian Americans could "swing an election" even though they were not "a large voting bloc", arguing that Lee P. Brown's efforts to make campaign material via telephone and in writing in Asian languages helped secure his victory in the 2001 city elections.

 The Houston 80-20 Asian American Political Action Committee, created in 1999, was set up to represent minorities of Asian origin and to support candidates perceived as supporting them; this PAC does not support any particular political party.

 Beverley Clark, of mixed Chinese and African-American origins, was elected to the Houston City Council in 1989, being the first city council member of Asian origins.
 Martha Wong, elected to the council in 1993, was the first person of majority Asian origins to be elected to the council.
 The first person of an at-large position on the council of Asian origins was Gordon Quan, elected in 1999.
 The first Muslim on the council, M. J. Khan, an ethnic Pakistani elected in 2003, was also classified as Asian.

 In 1987 Hannah Chow was elected as the No. 5 official of the Harris County Criminal Court of Law, making her the first elected official of the Harris County government of Asian origins.

+Overall, as these populations have continued to increase its political leverage also grew.
+With this, voter participation increase and there was higher visibility and better inclusion in local authority.